forgemo/Repeater/README.md

 - You can't dynamically add/remeove functions to/from a `Repeater` once it is created.
 - A function call can be delayed by other scheduled functions that take to long.
 (Non preemptive strategy, Execution deviation)
-- You must not make any assumptions about the execution order of scheduled functions in your code.
+- You must not make any assumptions in your code about the execution order of scheduled functions.

 Example